 The Grand Rapids downtown convention campus can also include virtual components.

 Photo by Experience Grand Rapids

 Creating a virtual convention campus

-Cassell and Schoeneberger expect to see growth in the virtual space that goes beyond simple conference calls or webinars: Creating a virtual, 3-D experience in the form of an online campus or convention center with highly stylized graphics.
+Cassell and Schoeneberger also anticipated a growth in the virtual space that goes beyond simple conference calls or webinars: Creating a virtual, 3-D experience in the form of an online campus or convention center with highly stylized graphics.